E. Howard & Co. Clock Consignment

 E. Howard & Co. clocks are valuable antique items that are consistently sought after in the market.
 If you want to sell your E. Howard & Co. clock, Fontaine’s Auction Gallery has exceptional consignment and auction services to help you realize the highest value.
 Below are some examples of clocks we’ve sold in the past.

 History of E. Howard & Co.
 Clocks

 Edward Howard, one of the founders of E. Howard & Co., is one of the most notable names in American horology.
-Howard started the Howard Watch Company upon the dissolution of the Boston Watch Company in 1857 with the goal of producing high-quality watches using interchangeable machine-made parts.
+E. Howard & Co. succeeded the Howard & Davis firm in 1857.
+The Howard & Davis firm consisted of Edward Howard and David P. Davis, who both apprenticed with Aaron Willard Jr. of Boston.

-With his financial partner Charles Rice, Howard moved watches, tools and machinery that were in progress at the defunct Boston Watch Company to their factory in Roxbury, Massachusetts.
+With his financial partner Charles Rice, Howard moved timepieces, tools and machinery that were in progress at the defunct Boston Watch Company to their factory in Roxbury, Massachusetts.
 Their first year in operation was spent retooling the machines to accommodate Howard’s designs and finishing the remaining movements.
 Although the company’s name changed many times during its history, the timepieces were always signed “E. Howard & Co.”

 In 1858, Howard produced the first watch of his own design.
 These watches featured a top plate with two sections — known as a split plate — and six pillars instead of the typical four pillars.
 In 1868, he introduced the first stem-winding watch, which was likely the first of its kind in the U.S. market.
 Howard also created quality regulators and wall clocks in his unique style.